Why Your Environment Shapes Your Goals

 A pile of unopened paperwork reminds you of unfinished tasks.

-A favourite quote on the wall.
+A favourite quote clipped to your wall.

-A journal left open on a desk.
+A journal left open on your desk.

 A photograph that reminds you why you're working towards a goal.